Autism treatment using Methyl B12 injections:

 Dr. Neubrander’s protocol recommends subcutaneous injections of MB12 because it ensures 24/7 release of methylcobalamin.
 More information about Dr. Neubrander’s research and protocol can be found at www.drneubrander.com.

-- Making and repairing genetic material – also known as RNA and DNA
+- Production and repair of genetic material – also known as RNA and DNA

-- Regulating parts of the immune system including autoimmune reactions
+- Regulation of the immune function including autoimmune reactions

 - Controlling detoxification of heavy metals and other harmful substances

 - Making glutathione, which is the body’s master antioxidant

 - Helping to maintain vitamin E and vitamin C in their active form

 Methyl B12 injections in autism treatment improve development by increasing:

 - Increased eye contact and social appropriateness

 - Reduce head banging, self-injury and/or aggression